Many STDs can be asymptomatic, making testing crucial

 Oral sex might seem like a low-risk sexual activity, but it can still lead to serious sexually transmitted disease (STD) transmission.
 Many people mistakenly believe that oral contact is safer than other forms of sexual interaction.
-However, healthcare providers guide for patients recommend understanding the potential risks and taking appropriate precautions.
+However, healthcare providers recommend understanding the potential risks and how to take appropriate precautions.

 The transmission of STDs through oral sex involves complex biological interactions.
 Different pathogens have varying abilities to pass between partners during mouth-to-genital or mouth-to-anal contact.
 Understanding these mechanisms can help individuals make more informed decisions about sexual health and protection.